Persuading hair and beauty clients to have an allergy alert test can be tricky.

 - If you want to sweeten the pill for a loyal high spending salon client offer a complimentary gel/Shellac removal at the same time or a quick file and polish to ensure they do make the effort to come in.

 Finally, let clients see you making up your records.
-It shows them that you take skin testing and their well-being seriously.
+It shows them that you take allergy alert testing and their well-being seriously.
 It confirms you as a hair and beauty professional.

 And don’t forget black henna tattoos and allergy testing…

-If you’re reviewing your salon skin testing approach then it might be helpful to read this useful post on the allergy problems black henna tattoos can cause.
+If you’re reviewing your salon allergy skin testing approach then head to this useful post on the allergy problems black henna tattoos can cause.